 These are basic facts, and they are not in dispute.
 But how these facts are presented in our history classrooms—and particularly the interpretative context into which they are now woven—illustrates the challenges we face in reviving understanding and appreciation of the American Revolution.
 For generations the Boston Massacre was presented to students as Exhibit A in the case for resistance and rebellion.
 The British government was so intent on imposing its will on the colonies that it sent an army of occupation to Boston, and its soldiers shot and killed unarmed civilians who confronted them.

 Over the last generation, this interpretation of the Boston Massacre has been dismantled.
 At first this flowed from a reasonable effort to encourage students to look at events from different points of view.
 The sentry was obviously frightened, and so were the soldiers who came to his aid.
-The crowd wasn’t carrying placards—they were cursing the soldiers and throwing things at them.
+The Bostonians in the crowd weren’t carrying placards—they were cursing the soldiers and throwing things at them.
 The soldiers were young men.
 They weren’t seasoned veterans.
 It was dark and they were scared the mob was going to kill them.
 They acted in self-defense.

 These, too, are facts, and facts are stubborn things.
 There are two sides to the story.
 But today’s students aren’t likely to get both sides.
 The version of the Boston Massacre widely taught today could be called neo-loyalist.
 Its takes the basic outline and embeds it in an interpretation that presents the victims as participants in a mob that got what it had coming—when the taunts turned to threats and protestors began throwing things, what did they expect?
 People got shot.
 It was inevitable.
 Of course it was all very unfortunate (we can hear the king’s ministers saying that in London) but that’s what happens when mobs challenge armed soldiers.